ReSim: Reliable World Simulation for Autonomous Driving: Introduction

 Based on the above explorations, we further demonstrate applications for supporting real-world autonomous driving in various aspects, as depicted in~\cref{fig:system}(c).
 In scenarios where action conditioning is absent, the simulated future of \modelname can serve as a visual plan from which an executable ego trajectory can be derived.
 On the NAVSIM planning benchmark~\cite{dauner2024navsim}, with front-view sensory videos only, our video prediction-based policy achieves an improvement of +2.0 compared to state-of-the-art world model-based planners~\cite{li2025law} and +2.6 compared to an end-to-end baseline~\cite{chitta2023transfuser_pami} with supervised learning.
 Additionally, the integration of \modelname and the Video2Reward model offers a solution for selecting the trajectory with the highest estimated reward among those generated by candidate policies, thereby justifying and guiding the final decision.
 In our experiments, this policy selection process leads to a performance boost of 55.3\% in comparison to the weak candidate policies.
 More intuitively, our system offers a synthetic environment where we can validate the behavior of a learned driving policy by running it within the imagination of \modelname in a closed-loop manner.

-\boldparagraph{Contributions} \textbf{(1)} While prior works either use simulated or real-world data to develop driving world models, we are the first to demonstrate that integrating both sources overcomes the shortage of unsafe driving behaviors in real-world data, and can generalize to improve the model's action controllability in real‑world scenarios. \textbf{(2)} We present \modelname, a controllable world model that reliably simulates high-fidelity future outcomes by precisely executing diverse action inputs, together with a comprehensive training recipe including an improved loss formulation and noise sampling strategy for incorporating condition inputs and capturing scenario dynamics.
+\boldparagraph{Contributions} \textbf{(1)} While prior works either use simulated or real-world data separately to develop driving world models, we demonstrate that integrating both sources can alleviate the shortage of unsafe driving behaviors in real-world data, and can improve the model's action controllability in real‑world scenarios. \textbf{(2)} We present \modelname, a controllable world model that reliably simulates high-fidelity future outcomes by precisely executing diverse action inputs, together with a comprehensive training recipe including an improved loss formulation and noise sampling strategy for incorporating condition inputs and capturing scenario dynamics.
 Rewards can be derived from the simulated futures via a Video2Reward model. \textbf{(3)} We applying \modelname to facilitate driving in real-world scenarios, and validate its effectiveness via benchmarking on a wide array of datasets and tasks, where it exhibits evident improvements over previous counterparts.